Tanner-Woods/Project_Showcase/README.md

 *Master of Arts Quantitative Economics* (June 2023) <br>
 GPA: 3.62 [^2].

 [^2]: Unfortunately, a series of family emergencies produced an intensely underwhelming first quarter performance.
-If first-attempt grades are considered to not be overwritten by retaken classes, then my graduate GPA is 3.34.
+If first attempt grades are considered to not be overwritten by retaken classes, then my graduate GPA is 3.34.

 **University of California, Santa Barbara** <br>
 *Bachelor of Arts in Economics* (June 2021) <br>